rockandska/fzf-obc/docs/user_config_completion_post.md

 completion.

-They are generally being used to modify results present in `${COMPREPLY}` before being send to fzf to display them or reuse original results to add nice preview for example ( as `__fzf_obc_post_kill` does for the kill command ).
+They are generally being used to modify results present in `${COMPREPLY}` before being sent to fzf to display them or reuse original results to add nice preview for example ( as `__fzf_obc_post_kill` does for the kill command ).

-User can add their own post completion functions if fzf-obc doesn't works well for particulary completion function or if the default post completion provided with fzf-obc doesn't fit the user.
+User can add their own post completion functions if fzf-obc doesn't work well for particularly completion function or if the default post completion provided with fzf-obc doesn't fit the user.

 ---